-Title: Installing dry cladding to protect structural steel in the workplace g to protect structural steel in the workplace Learning outcomes The learner will be able to: arner can: 3 Maintain safe and healthy working practices when installing dry cladding to protect structural steel.
+Title: Installing dry cl ladding g to protect structural steel in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 3 Maintain safe and healthy working practices when installing dry cladding to protect structural steel.
 3.1 Use health and safety control equipment safely and comply with the methods of work and safety control measures to carry out the activity in accordance with current legislation and organisational requirements when installing dry cladding to protect structural steel.
-Demonstrate compliance with given information and relevant legislation when installing dry cladding to protect structural steel in relation to the following: safe use, storage and handling of access equipment, tools and equipment safe use, storage and handling of materials specific risks to health and the environment.
-Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to installing dry cladding to protect structural steel, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures local exhaust ventilation (LEV) personal protective equipment (PPE) respiratory protective equipment (RPE).
+3.2 Demonstrate compliance with given information and relevant legislation when installing dry cladding to protect structural steel in relation to the following: - safe use, storage and handling of access equipment, tools and equipment - safe use, storage and handling of materials - specific risks to health and the environment.
+Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to installing dry cladding to protect structural steel, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - local exhaust ventilation (LEV) - personal protective equipment (PPE) - respiratory protective equipment (RPE).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
 3.6 Demonstrate the safe use of a fire extinguisher relevant to a typical fire associated with installing dry cladding to protect structural steel as relevant to the operations.

-Tit le: Installing dry cladding to protect structural steel in the workplace Learning outcomes Assessment criteria The e learner will be a ble to: The le arner can: 4 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. install dry cladding to protect structural steel.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: noggins, soldiers, rigid board and stone wool board steel angles and channels, fixings and adhesives rigid board and stone wool board and tools, portable power tools and equipment.
+Title Title: Installing dry cl laddin g to protect structural steel in the workplace Learning outcomes The learner will be able to: ssment criteria arner can: 4 and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to install dry cladding to protect structural steel.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - noggins, soldiers, rigid board and stone wool board steel angles and channels, fixings and adhesives - rigid board and stone wool board - and tools, portable power tools and equipment.
 4.3 Describe how to confirm that the resources and materials conform to the specification.
 4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
 4.7 Describe how to measure quantity, length, area and wastage associated with the method and procedure to install dry cladding to protect structural steel.
-5 to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing dry o protect struct - 5.2 Maintain a clean work space.
+5 to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing dry of protect struction 5.2 Maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
-5.5 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
+5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.